New: Republic of the Congo Holidays

 Nakawa Primary School

 On first impressions, things are already far more developed than Katubya.
 The school property is enclosed with a large fence and gate, and as you drive into the driveway there are several brick buildings, playground equipment, and planted greenery.
-Greeted at the entrance by the impressive principal, Cynthia, we headed first to the school’s garden to see how their crops were faring.
+Greeted at the entrance by the principal, Cynthia, we headed first to the school’s garden to see how their crops were faring.

-School building central Nakawa Primary School Livingstone Zambia Play it Forward
+School building central Nakawa Primary School Livingstone Zambia Play it Forward by Anna Campbell

 School building Nakawa Primary School